Durzn/BracketHighlighter/README.md

 - Added option to define custom opening and closing symbols (i.e. do ... end).
 For an example configuration look at the store page.
 - Added option to disable the extension back to the settings
 - Added hotkey to enable/disable the extension (Default: ctrl+alt+l)

-## [1.3.1]
-- Fixed a bug where text would wrongly be blurred out when following conditions applied:
-    1. blurring text out enabled
-    2. searching the scope from within the text enabled
-    3. selecting a closing bracket and then searching the scope from within text

 ## Planned improvements
 - This extension is feature complete.
 If you think something is missing please refer to the next paragraph.